slmnv5/midiconverter/README.md

 - #### Count MIDI messages to produce new messages
 The same MIDI note sent several times, less than 0.6 seconds apart, make a series and generate new MIDI message.
-With long hold of the last note in series this allows at least 7 different combinations.
 This is useful for small midi controllers with few buttons as the number of possible commands increases many times.

 For details [details.txt](details.txt) and for example see [rules.txt](rules.txt)